 A quiet man living among women, keeping excess of joy

-always cheerful as a glass of sweet tea.
+always cheerful like a cool glass of sweet tea.

 Born out of ground plowed wide for cotton, out of hay fields

 cut and stacked